 * Click here for rating key

-Hula's Island Grill Restaurant Review: Hula's Island Grill has become a beloved hangout for locals on the Monterey Peninsula --- and for good reason.
+Hula's Island Grill Restaurant Review: Hula's Island Grill has become a beloved hangout for good reason.
 The vintage-inspired environs transport diners to 1950s Hawaii.
 There's more comic appeal here than kitsch (it's no Trader Vic's), but this grass shack-meets-tiki lounge makes for a rowdy night of entertainment.
 Try the smooth and sweet blood orange martini made with blood orange passion liqueur, or sip a Dark and Stormy, which comes with a broken, blown-out paper umbrella.
-Soak up some of the rum with a basket of thick plantain fries or dig into the luau pork plate (slow-roasted pulled pork with soy glaze, pineapple, sticky rice and coleslaw) or the Jamaican jerk chicken with a side of johnny cakes.
-We like the numerous and creative vegetarian options, including the "jungle tofu" bowl with "jungle curry" sauce, peanuts, cabbage, black beans and cabbage, and also boasting fried plantains, doused with curry.
-Simple, fresh fish dishes are available, along with many blackened and macadamia-encrusted preparations (and rest assured they comply with the Monterey Bay Aquarium's Seafood Watch Program).
-Watch surfing on the TV above the bar, have fun and hang loose.
+Soak up some of the rum with a basket of thick plantain fries; dig into the luau pork plate (slow-roasted pulled pork with soy glaze, pineapple, sticky rice and coleslaw); or go for the Jamaican jerk chicken with a side of johnny cakes.
+We like the numerous and creative vegetarian options, including the "jungle tofu" bowl with "jungle curry" sauce, peanuts, cabbage, black beans and rice.
+Simple fresh fish dishes are available, along with many blackened and macadamia-encrusted preparations (and rest assured they comply with the Monterey Bay Aquarium's Seafood Watch Program).
+View surfing on the TV above the bar and relax.